Understanding Your Health Plan

 Behavioral & Mental Health

-Mental Health Exception Benefit: Dartmouth College also recognizes that there are a limited number of mental health providers in the Upper Valley who participate with health insuance carriers.
+Mental Health Exception Benefits: Dartmouth College also recognizes that there are a limited number of mental health providers in the Upper Valley who participate with health insuance carriers.
 To improve access to behavioral health care for Dartmouth employees and their families, Dartmouth has worked closely with Cigna to increase the number of Cigna participating providers in the Upper Valley, and to develop a behavioral health exception benefit program for those using out-of-network providers.

 For additional emotional support tools and resources, like the Faculty/Employee Assistance Program, virtual behavioral care options, free apps, videos and other helpful resources, please visit Wellness at Dartmouth.